nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

 # Get started with Visual Studio Tools for Apache Cordova

 [Apache Cordova](https://cordova.apache.org/) is an open-source mobile application development framework that enables developers to build cross-platform applications for mobile devices using standard web technologies such as HTML5, CSS3, and JavaScript, instead of using each mobile platforms' native development language.
-Resulting applications are hybrid, execuing within wrappers targeted to each platform, and relying on standards-compliant API bindings to access each device's sensors, data, and network status.
+Resulting applications are hybrid, executing within wrappers targeted to each platform, and relying on standards-compliant API bindings to access each device's sensors, data, and network status.

 You can use Visual Studio Tools for Apache Cordova to build apps that run on iOS, Android, and Windows devices and share nearly 100% of your code ([learn more](https://www.visualstudio.com/explore/cordova-vs)).